 These print (B C), ((B C)), B, and (C) respectively.

 The CONS and the LIST functions create lists from arguments.
-The CONS is a function with two arguments.
-CONS creates a list with the first argument of the function as the first element of the list and the second argument forming the rest of the list.
+CONS is a function with two arguments that creates a list, with the first argument of the function becoming the first element of the list and the second argument forming the rest of the list.
 LIST takes any number of arguments and returns a list whose elements are the function arguments.

 list3.lisp